TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ## The need for JFixture

 ### From the ground up
-Let's image we're writing a user interface for displaying some info based on a journey.
-Journey data is coming from a data source, and we do some transformation on it to display it on the UI.
+Let's imagine we're writing a user interface for displaying some info based on a journey.
+Journey data is coming from a data source, and we transform it to display it on the UI.

 Let's start with a simple data structure:
 ```kotlin